-LAN Enable/Disable
+LAN1/2 Enable/Disable

-JPL1 enables or disables the LAN ports on the motherboard.
+Change the setting of jumper JPL1 to enable or disable the LAN1/LAN2 Ethernet ports on the serverboard.
 See the table on the right for jumper settings.
-The default setting is Enabled.
+The default setting is enabled.

-LAN Enable Jumper Settings
+LAN1/2 Enable/Disable Jumper Settings

 Jumper Setting Definition

-1-2 Enabled
+Pins 1-2 Enabled

-2-3 Disabled
+Pins 2-3 Disabled